cybercongress/cyber/pages/superintelligence.md

 	- we want to make it clear that [[cyber]] as protocol is by no means a superintelligence
 	- [[superintelligence]] requires [several dozen algorithms](techtree) blended wisely
 	- [[superintelligence]] need [[attention]] and [[will]] of millions of the smartest among us
-	- but [[cyber]] is the core fundamental mechanism for establishing [[truth]] consensus
+	- but [[cyber]] is the core fundamental mechanism for establishing consensus on [[truth]]
-	- this type of consensus allows us to build the superintelligence on top
+	- we believe this type of consensus allows us to build the superintelligence on top
 - [[situational awareness]]
 - discover all [[concepts]]
 - [[why we need bootloader]]